In this lesson, we’ll cover everything you need to know about Korean conjugation.

 We’ve added 저는 (“I”) as the subject, and then conjugated 가다 (to go).

+Korean verb and adjective conjugations are almost the same.
 Most of the conjugation rules for Korean verbs also apply to adjectives.
 Once you learn the Korean verb conjugation rules, it’ll be easy to conjugate adjectives.

 How many conjugations are there in Korean?